pedroGDeveloper/myPersonalWebsite/README.md

 # myPersonalWebsite
 This is my 1st repository.
-This is were the code for my personal website will be going.
+Ok.
+Here I am experimenting this tool out.